Liberal Party (Brazil, 2006): Ideology

 The Liberal Party is a big tent conservative party.
-The Liberal Party used to be described as centre-right (Note: Experts describe Jair Bolsonaro, a former Liberal Party candidate in the 2022 presidential election in Brazil, as a 'far-right', but at the same time, the Liberal Party is described as a 'centre-right'.) or right-wing but since Bolsonaro's incorporation the party has moved to the far-right of the political spectrum.
+The Liberal Party used to be described as centre-right (Note: Experts describe Jair Bolsonaro, a former Liberal Party candidate in the 2022 presidential election in Brazil, as a 'far-right', but at the same time, the Liberal Party is described as a 'centre-right'.) but since Bolsonaro's incorporation the party has moved to the far-right of the political spectrum.

 Though previously a party of national liberalism, before its merger with PRONA, the party has increasingly been affiliated with the far-right in Brazil.
 This has come as a result of the party's joining around the political philosophy of Jair Bolsonaro, who was initially affiliated with the PSL and other socially conservative parties.
 With the questioning of democracy, foreign policy, and the anti-democratic statements of Bolsonaro, the party seems to have re-embraced some of the tendencies of the head of PRONA Eneas Carneiro, a noted supporter of LaRoucheism, the previous military dictatorship, and a right-wing opposition to neoliberalism.

 Generally the party is right-wing populist, economically liberal, but socially anti-liberal and pro-Evangelical, aligning with the ideology of Bolsonaro.
 The party is pro-agrobusiness, pro-military, and pro-life.
 The party promotes a generally more economically open form of Brazilian nationalism than Carneiro.
 In a letter to members in 2021, PL president Valdemar Costa Neto defined the values of freedom, Christian faith, family, and economic liberalism as ideological commitments.
 He also maintained that the party will act in the interests of agribusiness and the advancement of anti-drug public policies.
 The party also has defended the right to bear arms and advocates reducing the age of criminal responsibility from 18 to 16 years.

 The party has frequently supported Bolsonaro's attacks on the media and the electoral system in Brazil.